 Benefits of Virtual IEP Meetings

-My personal preference is video conferences such as Zoom or Skype rather than phone meetings.
-I’ve done phone meetings and they’re awful.
+I prefer video conferences such as Zoom or Skype rather than phone meetings.
+I’ve done phone meetings, and they’re awful.
 You can see facial expressions and body language on Zoom.

-And, I find the technology to be better and more real-time communication.
+And I find the technology to be better and more real-time communication.
 I hate those awkward pauses and interruptions in phone conference calls.
-But there are many benefits for online IEP meetings.
+But there are many benefits to online IEP meetings.

 - Clinicians and therapists who are not in your child’s building can attend rather than “just sending in her written part”

-- You can record it and transcribe it, so you have instant meeting notes!
+- You can record it with a screen recorder and transcribe it, so you have instant meeting notes!

-- Allows for both parents to more easily attend, two parents don’t have to leave work, etc.
+- It allows both parents to attend more easily, and two parents don’t have to leave work, etc.

 - Allows for private/home team members to attend and participate

 A virtual IEP meeting can be a real advantage if parents do their due diligence.